Minister for Education and Skills, Richard Bruton T.D. has announced an 8 week consultation period beginning the 24th of January 2017.

 The Minister set out four possible approaches for dealing with this subject and stated his intention to seek views from people and groups who might be impacted by the proposed changes or have views on the proposed changes.

 The Minister is interested in hearing the views of the groups who stand to be impacted by changes as well as any members of the public with views on this issue.
+The closing date for submissions is the 20th of March 2017.

 To download the consultation document click here